 Transportation of organs will likely continue to increase.
-Since the new Kidney Allocation System has been implemented, more kidneys are now being shared across donor service area (DSA) boundaries.
-Previously about 20 percent of kidneys were transplanted outside of the recovering OPO's DSA, and this has increased to about 33 percent under KAS4.
+Since the new Kidney Allocation System was implemented in December 2014, more kidneys are now being shared across donor service area (DSA) boundaries.
+Previously about 20 percent of kidneys were transplanted outside of the recovering OPO's DSA, and this has increased to about 32 percent under KAS.4